erikbuunk/otree/README.md

 # otree
-Proof of concept for oTree example project for use with images per question
+Proof of concept for oTree example project:
+- for use with images per question
+- user of CSV to read the questions + options
+- elimination of duplicate code
+- elimination of duplicate HTML Pages

 # Installation and running